 Latrobe Regional Hospital’s Aboriginal Employment Plan offers a direction for today but is evolving and able to move with the requirements of new initiatives for greater employee and partnership opportunities.

-New opportunities in a great environment
+Employment opportunities in a great environment

 Latrobe Regional Hospital is at the forefront of public healthcare in the Gippsland region in eastern Victoria, delivering extensive medical, surgical, cancer care, allied health and mental health services.

-To view the new positions click here
+To view the positions click here

 If you are considering a career at LRH, click on the image below to meet some of our staff who share their thoughts about working for Gippsland's largest health service.